ericniebler/stl2/review/201808 Batavia review.md

 AM: Why not collapse overloads via equal predicate?

 #### [alg.mismatch]
 AM: Should we fully qualify `min` (here and in general)?
-CC: change to code font.
-CC: Should I do that only to the algorithms I'm touching, or to all complexity statements in the standard library?
+CC: change to math font.
+CC: Should I do that [and for `max`, as well] only to the algorithms I'm touching, or to all complexity statements in the standard library?
 AM: Ask LWG.
-Add as a Note to the editors, so the editors could make it consistent.

 #### [alg.is_permutation]
 CC: `range` version is in terms of range-and-a-half `equal`, which isn't being proposed.